November 20, 2017

 Embracing Change: Phoebee Jean ’19

 Her dedication to community work, her role in student organizations such as the Society Organized Against Racism, and a spring break trip to Tijuana to explore issues of borders and immigration led to Jean’s selection as a Newman Civic Fellow for 2017-18.
-She will enjoy networking events in the state, mentoring, and learning more about social change.
+She enjoyed networking events in the state, mentoring, and learning more about social change.

 “I couldn’t imagine what I would experience coming to college,” said Jean, a health policy and management major from Lynn, Mass.
 “I knew I would join clubs, I would be in class, and it would be challenging.
 But I didn’t know that I would go to Tijuana or that I would have so many transformative experiences so quickly.
 And I’m still learning and changing.
 It’s just the halfway point for me.”